pricemi115/grumptechgaragedoor/README.md

 > **manual_control_reqest**:

 ##### Detection Sensors
 An array of sensors used to detect the state of the door.
-The plug-in only functionally supports one sensor to detect the door opening and one to detect closing, but additional sensors can be specified even though not active, which can be helpful during development & debug.
+The plug-in only functionally supports two active sensors.
+One sensor to detect the door opening and another to detect closing.
+Additional sensors can be specified even though not active, which can be helpful during development & debug.
 > **id**:
 > **class**:
 > **function**:
 ###### Sensor Configuration
 A collection of configuration settings appropriate for the sensor classification specified.

 Sonar Sensors
 > **polling_interval**:
 > **trigger_out**: